Your credit is your financial resume.

 - Chapter 7 bankruptcy: At least 2 years need to have passed and you must have re-established good credit or not taken on any new credit obligations.

-- Chapter 13 bankruptcy: One year of the pay-out period under the bankruptcy has gone by, you’ve made your payments on time, and you have received permission from the bankruptcy court to get a new mortgage.
+- Chapter 13 bankruptcy: One year of the bankruptcy payout period has gone by, you’ve made your payments on time, and you have received permission from the bankruptcy court to get a new mortgage.

 - Consumer credit counseling payment plans: At least one year has elapsed and you have made all payments on time and you’ve received written permission from the counseling agency to get a new mortgage.